 Teachers employed by the Council are members of the Teachers' Pension Scheme administered by the Scottish Public Pensions Agency, an Executive Agency of the Scottish Government.
 It provides teachers with defined benefits upon their retirement and the Council contributes towards the costs by making contributions based on a percentage of members' pensionable salaries.
-In 2014/15 the Council paid £6.470m to teachers' pensions in respect of teachers' retirement benefits, representing 14.9% of pensionable pay (£6.543m and 14.9% in 2013/14).
+In 2015/16 the Council paid £6.987m to teachers' pensions in respect of teachers' retirement benefits, representing 14.9% of pensionable pay for the period to 31st August 2015 and 17.2% of pensionable pay for the remainder of the financial year (£6.470m and 14.9% in 2014/15).
+The employer's contribution rate has increased as a result of a revaluation of the Scottish Teacher's pension scheme under the Public Service Pensions Act 2013.
 There were no contributions remaining payable at the year-end.

 The scheme is a defined benefit scheme.
 Although the scheme is unfunded, teachers' pensions use a notional fund as the basis for calculating the employer's contribution rate paid by local education authorities.
 However, it is not possible for the Council to identify a share of the underlying liabilities in the scheme attributable to its own employees.
 For the purposes of these Annual Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
 The Council is responsible for the costs of any additional benefits awarded upon early retirement and added years it has awarded outside of the terms of the teachers' Scheme.
-In 2014/15 these amounted to £0.623m representing 1.43% of pensionable pay (£0.618m and 1.41% in 2013/14).
+In 2015/16 these amounted to £0.695m representing 1.64% of pensionable pay (£0.623m and 1.43% in 2014/15).